enovin/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory - creates a directory called my_first_directiry in the /tmp/ directory

 7-movethatfile - move the betty from /tmp/ to /tmp/my_first_directory

+8-firstdelete - delete the file betty in /tmp/my_first_directory